kodecocodes/ios-interview/iOS Specific Questions/README.md

 Can you explain the responder chain?

-Blocks or NSOperation?
+Blocks or `NSOperation`?

-Explain memory management in iOS. is it compile time or run time?
+Explain memory management in iOS.
+Is it compile time or run time?

 > Gives insight about the retain cycles, leaks and memory management.